rush-shwaira/node-redis-demo/README.md

 # Node.js + Redis Caching (Country API)

-This project demonstrates how to implement server-side caching in a Node.js Express app using **Redis**, with Redis running inside a **Docker container**.
+This project demonstrates how to implement server-side caching in a Node.js Express application using **Redis**, fully containerized with **Docker Compose**.
-The API used here is `restcountries.com`, and responses are cached for faster repeated access.
+The API used is `restcountries.com`, and responses are cached for faster repeated access.

 ---

 ## Features
 - Express server with a clean route structure
-- External API call to retrieve country information
+- External API call for country information
-- Redis caching layer (TTL 2 minutes)
+- Redis caching layer (TTL: 2 minutes)
 - Middleware-based cache lookup
+- Complete **Docker Compose** setup (Node app + Redis)
-- Docker-based Redis setup — no WSL or Linux installation required
+- No WSL or native Redis installation required

 ---

 ## Prerequisites
 - Node.js 16+
-- Docker installed and running
+- Docker + Docker Compose
 - Internet connection for the REST Countries API

 ---

-## 1. Install Dependencies
+## 1. Clone & Install Dependencies

-Clone the project and install packages:

 ```bash
 npm install
 ```

-The project uses:
+Dependencies:

 * `express`
 * `axios`